 You Are Not Alone: Puppy Aggression Concerns Are Common

 In my experience as a trainer working within a large veterinarian clinic, I realized that puppy aggression was one of the most commonly misinterpreted behavior scenarios that causes distress to pet owners.
 Fortunately, while collaborating with the vets and behavior experts, we were able to put to rest the fears associated with puppy aggression in most cases.

 Picture this.
 You go to your vet and say, “Please help!
 My puppy keeps biting me aggressively!”
 But at the clinic, the puppy shows none of the usual signs of biting or aggression.
 Of course he’s a perfect cuddly pup in front of everyone else… Without being able to see any physical or medical problems, your vet can’t offer a solution.

 He might say, “It’s probably just normal puppy behavior.”
 Does that make you feel any better?
 You might still be distressed.
-You might be wondering: How do I KNOW if my puppy’s bites, growls, and barking are normal phases of puppy play or if there’s a bigger problem?
+You might be wondering: How do I KNOW if this angry puppy is safe?
+How can I tell if my puppy’s bites, growls, and barking are normal phases of puppy play or if there’s a bigger problem?